Dynamsoft/web-twain-samples/README.md

 ## Blogs

-Blog posts by the marketing team.
 Every blog has its sample code available on GitHub.

 ### Integration to Various Platforms and Frameworks